 The ground-breaking Ashdown Agreement on Plasterboard Recycling, signed with WRAP in 2007, has resulted in an ongoing increase in the average recycled content.

-The change in the landfill guidance from 1 April 2009 requires that visible plasterboard waste cannot be disposed of in general landfill but must go to a non-hazardous mono cell.
+The change in the landfill guidance from 1 April 2009 required that visible plasterboard waste cannot be disposed of in general landfill but must go to a non-hazardous mono cell.
 The greater cost of such disposal has increased the demand for cost effective closed-loop recycling.

 The plasterboard industry also promotes greater recycling through its support of the Environment Agency & WRAP Quality Protocol programme, and the successful development of BSI PAS109: 2008 “Specification for the Production of Recycled Gypsum from Waste Plasterboard”.